vocascan/documentation/docs/vocascan-server/customPages.md

 For more information about the props, visit our [configuration sheet](vocascan-server/configuration?id=custom-pages-pages).

+!> If you host the Vocascan frontend on the same domain as the server, please use `/p/` before your routes to avoid overlaps.

 ?> the `langs` prop is just optional.
 If you don't want to provide any translations, you can also set your single static page or redirect under the `fallback` prop.